Judges Outpaces Halloween for Gross and Bizarre

 Paul Little, in his book, How to Give Away Your Faith, suggests that the best response to a dirty joke is to tell an even funnier clean joke.
 Likewise, when the world is trying to out-do each other with gross, why not show your kids that the Bible is able to use gross-out humor that is just as entertaining as stories that celebrate gross for grossness sake?
 For example, the book of Judges features stories that are gross with a point (pun intended).

-Despite how the story of samson and delilah is sometimes treated in Sunday school, the majority of stories in the book of Judges are not child-friendly.
+Despite how the story of Judges 16:1 is sometimes treated in Sunday school, the majority of stories in the book of Judges are not child-friendly.
 They deal with very mature issues, sometimes in an exceptionally violent manner (for example, the story of the Levite and his concubine in Judges 19).
 Yet some of this mature material can be presented to kids in a way that is both grossly entertaining and God-honoring.
 Not only are these stories “gross out” stories, but they also demonstrate how God creates and uses unlikely heroes.
 God’s ability to use different kinds of people both honors Him and encourages us.
 One story you might consider telling around a fall campfire: Ehud (the name alone will probably get you some second glances).

 In The Storyteller’s Companion to the Bible Volume Three: Judges-Kings, David Penchansky points out how the story of Ehud works like a “gross-out” story.
 By telling a gross-out story about their enemies, the Israelites were able to make their enemies appear less fearsome.